Emptying SKorea court offers president a lifeline

 The constitutional court is holding as many as three hearings a week—an unprecedented pace—with sessions sometimes stretching late into the night.
 This week it agreed to hear from another eight defense witnesses, stretching the case out further.

-Park’s chief lawyer Lee Joong-Hwan has told journalists that the allegations must be verified “as throughly as possible”.
-Two months was too short for an impeachment case, he added.
+Park’s chief lawyer Lee Joong-Hwan has told journalists that the allegations must be verified “as throughly as possible.”
+Two months were too short for an impeachment case, he added.

 Another of Park’s lawyers indicated on his Facebook page that they believe time is on their side.